The increased use of internet-connected Android devices means that applying over-the-air (OTA) firmware updates has become more important than ever.

 Easily carry out OTA updates for Android devices with emteria

 Emteria has built a full-scale OTA firmware update platform.
-Customers can use the emteria over the air firmware update platform to update the Android versions on their devices.
+Customers can use the emteria Over-the-Air firmware update platform to update the Android versions on their devices.

 Emteria created its solution to cater to the millions of different custom devices that power the IoT ecosystem but which lack support from major OEMs.
 Using emteria, you can "plug into" sophisticated OTA firmware update functionality, from a dedicated supplier, and get on with your core business.